Thomas Wilson (bishop): Legacy

 Wilson acted with the single aim of the moral and religious improvement of his people was recognised by them, and his strictness, joined with his self-denying charities, drew to him the affectionate veneration of those to whom he dedicated his work.
 Certainly, his fifty-eight years of service to the Island as a resident bishop; his interest in the language and history of the Island, and his involvement in improving so many aspects of the life of the Island are his legacy.
 To the extent that any controversy arises, as a later biographer remarks, it is "centred on his championing of ecclesiastical supervision of individual and family life, a function that was increasingly questioned in the eighteenth century".
 A century after he lived, he was described by John Henry Newman as being "a burning and shining light", and several of his writings were republished in Tracts for the Times.
 A life of Wilson by John Keble was published with his Works (Oxford, 1847–1863).

+Matthew Arnold laments the obscurity into which Bishop Wilson had fallen in the preface to his own Culture and Anarchy, and praises Wilson's Maxims: "On a lower range than the Imitation, and awakening in our nature chords less poetical and delicate, the Maxims of Bishop Wilson are, as a religious work, far more solid.
+To the most sincere ardour and unction, Bishop Wilson unites, in these Maxims, that downright honesty and plain good sense which our English race has so powerfully applied to the divine impossibilities of religion; by which it has brought religion so much into practical life, and has done its allotted part in promoting upon earth the kingdom of God."

 Bishop Wilson Theological College was established in 1879 but closed in 1943.